Jacqueline Woodson: Style

-As an author, Woodson's known for the detailed physical landscapes she writes into each of her books.
+Woodson is known for writing intricate details of physical landscapes into her books.
 She places boundaries everywhere—social, economic, physical, sexual, racial—then has her characters break through both the physical and psychological boundaries to create a strong and emotional story.
-She is also known for her optimism.
-She has said that she dislikes books that do not offer hope.
+She is also known for her optimism and has said that she dislikes books that do not offer hope.
 She has offered the novel Sounder as an example of a "bleak" and "hopeless" novel.
 On the other hand, she enjoyed A Tree Grows in Brooklyn.
 Even though the family was exceptionally poor, the characters experienced "moments of hope and sheer beauty".
 She uses this philosophy in her own writing, saying: "If you love the people you create, you can see the hope there."

 As a writer she consciously writes for a younger audience.
 There are authors who write about adolescence or from a youth's point of view, but their work is intended for adult audiences.
 Woodson writes about childhood and adolescence with an audience of youth in mind.
 In an interview on National Public Radio (NPR) she said, "I'm writing about adolescents for adolescents.
 And I think the main difference is when you're writing to a particular age group, especially a younger age group, you're — the writing can't be as implicit.
 You're more in the moment.
 They don't have the adult experience from which to look back.
 So you're in the moment of being an adolescent ... and the immediacy and the urgency is very much on the page, because that's what it feels like to be an adolescent.
 Everything is so important, so big, so traumatic.
 And all of that has to be in place for them."